PyMVPA/PyMVPA/doc/source/tutorial_sensitivity.rst

 In the :ref:`previous tutorial part <chap_tutorial_searchlight>` we made a first attempt to localize information in the brain that is relevant to a particular classification analyses.
-While we were realatively successful, we experienced some problems and also had to wait quite a bit.
+While we were relatively successful, we experienced some problems and also had to wait quite a bit.
 Here we want to look at another approach to localization.
 To get started, we pre-process the data as we have done before and perform volume averaging to get a